cemreefe/cemreefe.github.io/source/blog/posts/Spring for beginners.md

 By using autowiring, we can reduce the amount of boilerplate code required for wiring dependencies and make our code more concise and readable.

-### Resolving these at runtime seems dangerous.
+### Resolving configurations at runtime seems dangerous.
 Is Autowired a good practice?

 While autowiring can simplify the code by automatically injecting dependencies into beans, it can also lead to some issues if not used properly.
 Here are some of the potential downsides of autowiring: